dorvuk/summer-projects/day1_deltarune_popularity/README.md

 - Google Trends search volume
 - YouTube video titles & views

-The result: a normalized, weighted popularity score for each character — and a viral-style visual to go with it.
+The result: a normalized, weighted popularity score for each character.

 ---